BonifaceNoel/Aircraft-Maintenance-System-Backend/README.md

 ## Configuration

 - The application is configured to allow cross-origin requests from `http://localhost:5173`.
-- The H2 database console is accessible at `http://localhost:8090/h2-console` with JDBC URL `jdbc:mysql://localhost:3306/aircraft_maintenance_system`.
+- The H2 database console is accessible at `http://localhost:8090/h2-console` with MySQL URL `jdbc:mysql://localhost:3306/aircraft_maintenance_system`.

 ## Contributing